rubrikinc/terraform-aws-rubrik-cloud-cluster/docs/quick-start.md

 ### Gain Access to the Rubrik Cloud Cluster AMI

-The Terraform script will automatically install the latest version of Rubrik Cloud Cluster from the AWS Marketplace.
-If a different version of Cloud Cluster is required modify the filters in the `data "aws_ami_ids" "rubrik_cloud_cluster"` section of the Terraform script.
+The Terraform script will automatically install the latest maintenance release of Rubrik Cloud Cluster major version (as defined by the `aws_ami_filter` variable) from the AWS Marketplace.
+If a different version of Cloud Cluster is required modify the filters in the `aws_image_id`, `aws_ami_owners` and/or `aws_ami_filter` variables.

 ### Planning